 Combo Model:

-A DC-Coupled Resource will be required to follow ERCOT Dispatch Instructions at all times, similar to conventional Generation Resources, when the DC-Coupled Resource is carrying an Ancillary Service responsibility and its net injection/withdrawal into/from the ERCOT grid includes non-zero telemetered MW from the CLR portion of the DC-Coupled Resource.
+A DC-Coupled Resource will be required to follow ERCOT Dispatch Instructions at all times, similar to conventional Generation Resources, when the DC-Coupled Resource is carrying an Ancillary Service responsibility or its net injection/withdrawal into/from the ERCOT grid includes non-zero telemetered MW from the CLR portion of the DC-Coupled Resource.
 During all other SCED/Settlement intervals, a DC-Coupled Resource could be treated like a WGR and PVGR when calculating Base Point Deviation and GREDP performance metrics.

 Single Model:

-A DC-Coupled Resource will be required to follow ERCOT Dispatch Instructions at all times similar to thermal units when the DC-Coupled Resource has received an Ancillary Service award and its net injection/withdrawal into/from ERCOT grid includes non-zero telemetered MW from the ESS charge portion of the DC-Coupled Resource.
+A DC-Coupled Resource will be required to follow ERCOT Dispatch Instructions at all times similar to thermal units when the DC-Coupled Resource has received an Ancillary Service award or its net injection/withdrawal into/from ERCOT grid includes non-zero telemetered MW from the ESS charge portion of the DC-Coupled Resource.
 During all other SCED/Settlement intervals, a DC-Coupled Resource could be treated like a WGR and PVGR when calculating Base Point Deviation and GREDP performance metrics.

 Studies